Instone-Brewer’s views on divorce compared to mine: Part 1, appreciations & agreements

 I am curious as to your views and differences with Instone-Brewer’s book.
 I felt a lot of his arguments from the NT section were just arguments from silence.
 His responses seemed to really leave the door wide open as well.
 I am in agreement with you on the idea of constructive desertion of 1 Cor.
 7.

 So here are my thoughts about Instone-Brewer’s work on divorce.
 Part 1 is what appreciate about his work and where I agree with him.
-In part 2 I’ll be spelling out my differences with him.
+In Part 2 I have stated my differences with him.

 David Instone-Brewer has two books about divorce and remarriage (link) and the most important one is the scholarly Divorce and Remarriage in the Bible (2002).
 The second one, Divorce and Remarriage in the Church (2003) is aimed at the average layperson and in its preface Instone-Brewer says: “The readability of this book is due solely to Sheron Rice who edited the book so diligently that she virtually rewrote the whole work and still managed to use most of my words.”